magul/pywikibot-core/tests/README.rst

 These 'edit failure' tests are disabled by default for the 'wikimedia' builds, but are enabled by default on builds by any other github account.

-To disable 'edit failure' tests in travis, add PYWIKIBOT2_TEST_WRITE_FAIL=0
+To disable 'edit failure' tests, set PYWIKIBOT2_TEST_WRITE_FAIL=0

 There are also several other 'write' tests which also attempt to perform write operations successfully.
 These **will** write to the wikis, and they should always only write to 'test' wikis.

-These 'write' tests are disabled in travis builds, and currently can not be run on travis as they require interaction using a terminal.
+These 'write' tests are disabled by default, and currently can not be run on travis as they require interaction using a terminal.

-To enable 'write' tests in travis, add PYWIKIBOT2_TEST_WRITE=1
+To enable 'write' tests, set PYWIKIBOT2_TEST_WRITE=1

 Contributing tests
 ==================